MrVaath/Cognifide_UI_homework/README.md

   - Transitions and some animations (zoom and scale).
   - Added and configured webpack.
   - Added preprocessor and converted css to scss.
+  - Eliminated a lot of bugs and protected against unexpected errors.
+Now is rendered an empty page with proper message.
+  - Added toasts which displaying messages.

 ## Additionial